itsKaynine/thailand-post/README.md

 # Thailand Post SDK

-An unofficial Node SDK for Thailand Post that consumes the official API.
+An **unofficial** Node SDK for **Thailand Post** that consumes the official API.

 > **WARNING**
 >
-> This project contains information that were reversed-engineered from the official iOS App.
+> This project contains information that was obtained from reverse-engineering.
 > In order to legally use the official API, you must [send a request](http://www.thailandpost.co.th/download/Web%20Service.pdf) to Thailand Post.

 ## Installation